Water Docs at School

-Brought to you by Learning for a Sustainable Future (LSF) and Ecologos, Water Docs @ School (WD@S) is a free, curriculum-connected community action program that actively engages Ontario grade 7-8 students in addressing water issues through authentic inquiry, project-based learning, and video production.
+Brought to you by LSF and Water Docs, Water Docs at School (WDaS) is a free, curriculum-connected community action program that actively engages Ontario, New Brunswick and Manitoba grade 7-8 students in addressing water issues through authentic inquiry, project-based learning, and video production.
 This program builds students’ understanding of water and instills in them a commitment to water stewardship.

-- Completing the WD@S lesson plans, which introduce water issues and focus on your local watershed & the great lakes
+- Completing the WDaS lesson plans, which introduce water issues and focus on your local watershed & the great lakes

 - Planning & executing an Action Project (or multiple Projects) to tackle a water issue in your community